wfig26/Pinteresting/README.md

  by [Ward Figge](http://mattangriffel.com)

- this is going to be fun!
+ This is going to be fun!

+ This is the first time I have ever actually read the readme